 You’re excited to finally try out the iOS 11, to sample the new features Apple announced.
 You’ve painstakingly done the upgrade and wait for your phone to reboot so you can see for yourselves what Apple CEO described back in June.
 Alas, your phone fails to come on.
 You’re almost going into a fit.
 Come on!
 You exclaim.
 Is your iPhone damaged?
 Can it be repaired?
-You are scared, you grab your computer, you search Google for “iPhone won’t turn on” and here you are.
+You are scared, you grab your computer, you search Google for “iPhone won’t turn on after update” and here you are.

-This post will holistically look at the reasons iPhone 6 might fail to turn on after an upgrade, and give easy to follow tips and steps to bring back your iPhone to life.
+This post will holistically look at the reasons iPhone might fail to turn on after an iOS upgrade, and give easy to follow tips and steps to bring back your iPhone to life.
 Let’s begin!

 You’ll be surprised how many people have been thrown off guard by this reason.
 Many issues can result in your device’s battery quickly running out absent your knowledge.
 Maybe your device’s battery wasn’t fully charged when the upgrade process began, or the upgrade process ran the battery down or quite simply a faulty battery.